SlippingGitty/Formerly-Twitter-for-BlueSky/README.md

 ## Version History:

+# 5.1
+- The right side scrolls again due to the new Trending tab being under the Feeds list
+ - the new Feeds list is *kind* of stylized.
+WIP.
+ - you can now hide the right side Feeds list via a toggle
+- your avatar is replaced with Twitter & X logos again
 ## 5.0.1
 - Various fixes to left sidebar that fix it being scrollable.
 Restored the Tweet/Post button look from 4.2
  - the shadow on the Tweet/Post button is back